 - If the revision sought is a change in credits submit an Academic Records Revision Credit Change Appeal (Form No. 45) along with this petition.

-- If the revision sought is a change in grading option an Academic Records Revision Grade Option Change Appeal (Form No. 46) along with this petition.
+- If the revision sought is a change in grading option submit an Academic Records Revision Grade Option Change Appeal (Form No. 46) along with this petition.